descope-sample-apps/descope-netlify-template/README.md

 Before you run the app, make sure to configure the following:

-- **Environment Variables**: Set up your environment variables in a `.env.local` file or on the Netlify project dashboard under site configuration -> Environment variables.
+- **Environment Variables**: Set up your environment variables in a `.env.local` file if running locally, or on the Netlify project dashboard under site configuration -> Environment variables if deploying through Netlify.
 You'll need to include your Descope project settings:

 ```
 ####### Descope ENV Variables